bb-froggy/realmjoin-docs/docs/managing-realmjoin.md

 ![RJ Dashboard](./media/rj-ac-dashboard.png)

 The dashboard provides a quick and beneficial overview.
 All sections can be accessed by either clicking on the corresponding number or selecting the section in the toolbar on the left.

+### Roles
+There are two different roles available for the RealmJoin portal:
+- Administrator: Full rights within the portal.
+- Auditor: Read-only rights within the portal, access to all settings and assignments.

 ### Clients
 ![RJ clientsicon](./media/rj-ac-clientsicon.png)
 The clients tab gives you a transparent overview over all enrolled devices as well as the respective primary user.
 To enter the devices' states (see section *States*) or associate users, just click on the green numbers on the right.